tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 # Questions

 - todo: still need to group with existing questions (or remove if existed)
-  - who do you admire the most? why?
   - have you found it possible to forgive people who wronged you?
   - how will I know when to keep quiet and when to speak my mind?
   - what do you think has been your greatest achievement?